Redundancy, Redundancy, Redundancy …

 By the way, if you are on a Mac, upgrade to OS 10.5 or later immediately!
 The “Time Machine” feature is worth the price alone.
 Not only does it back up your complete computer, the OS, Data, and applications, including multiple hard drives, but it allows you to go “back in time” to retrieve a file that you’ve deleted days or even weeks ago.

-It’s better to be a bit messy and backed up than to not be backed up at all!
+• Step 3: It’s better to be a bit messy and backed up, than to not be backed up at all!

 1) I can organize when I’m less harried, and …

-2) I’m assured of “redundancy” as I’m in the habit of saving this Master Back-Up Folder to my External Hard Drive daily.
+2) I’m assured of “redundancy” as I’m in the habit of saving this Master Back-Up Folder to my External Hard Drive almost daily (it just takes a few minutes!).

 Bottom line, be like NASA – be “redundant”!